Saint Polycarp, Bishop and Martyr

-Memorial: Liturgical Color: Red
+Liturgical Color: Red

 The murdered bishop was an Italian Franciscan named Luigi Padovese, the mourning Pope was Benedict XVI, and the year was 2010.
 Turkey is dangerous territory for a Catholic bishop, whether he is Bishop Padovese or today’s saint, Bishop Polycarp.
-For over a millennium, the Anatolian peninsula was the cradle of eastern Christianity.
+For over a millennium, the Anatolian Peninsula was the cradle of Eastern Christianity.
 That era has long since come to a close.
-A few hundred miles, and 1,800 years, separate, or perhaps unite, Bishop Padovese with Bishop Polycarp.
-Whether shed by the sharp knife of a Muslim fanatic, or spilled by a sword swung by a pagan Roman soldier, the blood still ran red from the neck of a Christian leader, puddling in the dirt of a hostile land.
+A few hundred miles and one thousand eight hundred years separate, or perhaps unite, Bishop Padovese with Bishop Polycarp.
+Whether shed by the sharp knife of a modern Muslim fanatic, or spilled by a sword swung by a pagan Roman soldier, the blood still ran red from the neck of a Christian leader, puddling in the dirt of a hostile land.

 The Roman gods were more patriotic symbols than objects of belief.
 No one was martyred for believing in them.
-No one fought over their creeds because there were no creeds.
+No one fought over their creeds, because there were no creeds.
 These gods did for Rome what flags, national hymns, and civic holidays do for a modern nation.
 They united it.
 They were universal symbols of national pride.
-Just as everyone stands for the national anthem, faces the flag, puts their hand over their heart, and sings the familiar words, so too did Roman citizens walk up the wide marble steps of their many columned temples, make a petition, and then burn incense on the altar of their favorite god.
+Just as everyone stands for the national anthem, faces the flag, puts their hand over their heart, and sings the familiar words, so too did Roman citizens walk up the wide marble steps of their many-columned temples, make a petition, and then burn incense on the altar of their favorite god.